yanayem/ScholarshipConnect-BD/README.md

 ### Android-Native Admin Console (Full Management Suite)
 - **Material 3 Dashboard**: Centralized metrics for scholarships, users, applications, and mentorship sessions.
+- **Secondary Security Gate**: Protected by an additional Django-admin login layer for enhanced security.
 - **Bulk Upload Tool**: Specialized endpoint for admins to upload 100+ scholarships via a single JSON payload.
 - **Moderation Center**: A dedicated system to review reported posts and comments to ensure a safe community.
 - **Mentor Approval System**: Evaluate and approve expert mentors to guide younger students.